 Coronations culminate with the most sacred of all crowns, the solid gold St Edward’s Crown (1661), being placed on the monarch’s head.
 Tiring to wear (it weighs 2.23kg or nearly 5lb), it is exchanged at the end of the ceremony for the Imperial State Crown (1937).
 The Imperial State Crown dazzles with 2,868 diamonds (including Cullinan II, the world’s second largest white cut diamond), 17 sapphires, 11 emeralds, 269 pearls and four rubies.

-It is this crown that Her Majesty usually wears on occasions such as the State Opening of Parliament.
+It is this crown that the sovereign usually wears on occasions such as the State Opening of Parliament.

 While the Coronation Regalia attract most attention, the Crown Jewels also include treasures ranging from 17th-century altar dishes to adornments for the banqueting table.